artbrock/holochain_docs/DNA-Reference.md

 A list of Zome entries, for each zome which may include the following:

 **Name**
- : string
+ : string --

-**Description
+**Description**
- : string
+ : string --

-**NucleusType
+**NucleusType**
- : string
+ : string --

 **Code**
- : string // file name of DNA code
+ : string -- file name of DNA code

 **CodeHash**
- : Hash
+ : Hash --

 ###	Functions   [ ]FunctionDef
 **Name**
- : string
+ : string --

 **CallingType**
- : string // "string" or "json"
+ : string ( "string" or "json" ) --

 ###	Entries     [ ]EntryDef
 Inside a Zome section

 **Name**
- : string
+ : string --

 **DataFormat**
- : string // "string" "json" or "links"
+ : string ( "string", "json", or "links" )

 **Schema**
  : string // file name of schema or language schema directive